faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 > "When you hold a hammer, everything looks like a nail."

 A hammer is best for hammering in nails, and smashing things generally, but not useful for other types of task.
 A hammer is a solution to a restricted set of problems.
-Furthermore, our way of thinking about problems is framed to the available tools at our disposal.
+Furthermore, our way of thinking about problems is framed by the available tools at our disposal.
 If we increase the available tools, we can start thinking about problems in different ways, one of which may lead to the answers we desire.

 Suppose we had a spanner and a hacksaw in our toolbox.
 We wanted to remove an old bathroom fitting held in place with rusty bolts.
 Using the spanner might not work, due to the bolts not turning.
 However, using a hack saw to remove the bolt heads might be a workable next best solution.
 Observing an experienced plumber, or mechanic, reveals such tricks of the trade.